 Another Horror Noire Trope

 An important trope that derives from the Horror Noire genre is The Magical Negro trope.
 The Magical Negro trope is the trope that a supporting black stock character is there to come to the aid of Caucasian protagonists in a film.
 They often possess some sort of special insight (see: The Shining) or mystical powers.
-However, this is a trope often seen in the long-withstanding American Fiction genre.
+However, this is a trope often seen in the long-standing American Fiction genre.
 The Magical Negro has been around since the dawn of time, and sometimes still continues on today in film.
 This is a trope to note because many 2000s films (see: Final Destination) present this trope to viewers.
 It was still around in the 2000s, which means it is still around today.

 In West Philadelphia… Welcome To The 90s

 The 90s were born after several tropes being depicted in the 80s and 70s.
 With this comes Candyman, the first supernatural black thriller.
-A thriller that showcased essentially racism in the United States and what it meant at that time.
+A thriller that showcased essentially racism in the United States and what it meant at the time.
 However, the 90s created Spike Lee; not only Lee but the Horror Noire genre created films that dealt with society directly.
 What makes Horror Noire a fantastic genre is that it pulls from society.
 What we see is usually what is put in Horror Noire films.
-And, for African-Americans, that is usually what resonates with us while watching.
+And for African-Americans, that is usually what resonates with us while watching.

 The Power Of Get Out & The 2000s

-The staple of the 2000s brought us Get Out.
+The staples of the 2000s brought us Get Out.
 One of my favorite films of the past decade.
-And, the up-and-coming Us film.
+And, the up-and-coming US film.
 Nonetheless, the 2000s have the ability to also bring so much to come in the genre of Horror Noire.
 Get Out, if anything, brought that African-American protagonist that we needed in the Horror Noire genre.
 Showcasing that, every trope mentioned is not something that will keep this character behind.